jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 ![After the story ends](\../img\aristotle-dialectics\techvolution-story-types-applied.png)

 This was all for the extra's benefits.
 The ones like Sophia who are in between the battle between two tools.
 Once the extras defend their natural majic of learning and spraeding new tools, and also the can tell teh difference between the good and bad guys society can lost the wasteful art and spectacle and have more functional stories.

+## Rousseau The Butler

+Stories are a series of events where a protagonist tries to solve a problem, and an antagonist fighting to keep things the same.
+The conscious mind will always perceive a series of events.
+The human subconscious will always try to find meaning to any series of events.
+Thus, if a story is logical, an audiences unconsicous and conscious minds are in alignment and a link develops between the story and the viewer.
+When a story isn't logical, it requires something to keep the audience engage.

+This happens in societies too....

 # THE BIG FIGHT